2026수특 영독연 4강 변형문제 (1~6번)

 2 인간의 정신에 존재하는 문법 규칙

-The rules that are followed in forming a ‘correct’ utterance and a ____ discourse exist only in the minds of the individual speakers as learned dispositions held in the neurophysiological memory traces of their brains.
+The rules that are followed in forming a ‘correct’ utterance and a well-organised discourse exist only in ____ minds of the individual speakers as learned dispositions held in the neurophysiological memory traces of their brains.

 3 인간 참여자를 포함하는 장으로서의 환경

-The work of Lewin and Gibson is important and instructive, for it suggests that environment is not ____ open space filled with arrangements of independent objects but rather is a field of forces in compelling relationships of attraction, repulsion, and neutrality or indifference.
+The work of Lewin and Gibson is important and instructive, for it suggests that environment is not just open space filled with ____ of independent objects but rather is a field of forces in compelling relationships of attraction, repulsion, and neutrality or indifference.

 4 저널리스트들의 전문성 확립의 어려움